Traveling as a laryngectomee can be challenging. The

 trip may expose the traveler to unfamiliar places away from their routine and comfortable

-settings. laryngectomees may need to care for their airways at unfamiliar
+settings.
+Laryngectomees may need to care for their airways at unfamiliar

 locations.
 Traveling usually requires planning ahead so that essential supplies are available